adwilk/learn-graphql/exercises/exercise-2.md

 Goal:
 Learn to make more dynamic resolvers by [executing](http://graphql.org/learn/execution/) queries with [arguments](http://graphql.org/learn/queries/#arguments).

-At the end of this excercise, your graphql server should be able to take three different queries:
+At the end of this exercise, your graphql server should be able to take three different queries:

 * hello
   - Takes a name argument, and responds with a greeting for whichever name is provided e.g. "hello Jon Snow!"